AuraUAS/AuraUAS.github.io/README.md

 ### auralink.py

-This is a python appliation that connects directly to the aircraft via a radio modem.
+This is a python application that connects directly to the aircraft via a radio modem.
 It is responsible for:

-- receiveing and decoding aircraft telemetery messages.
+- receiving and decoding aircraft telemetry messages.
 - sending operator commands to the aircraft.
 - logging the received data.
 - hosting the ground station interactive web applications.